 If you have been injured at work but are able to perform light duty work, or you can work part-time during your healing process, you may qualify to receive temporary partial disability.
 These benefits can help offset some of your lost income until you are healed.

-If you have concerns regarding your rights to compensation, or your claim for benefits was denied, you should seek legal counsel immediately.
+If you have concerns regarding your rights to compensation, or your Claim Form was denied, you should seek legal counsel immediately.
 ARichmondworkers’ comp attorney could carefully evaluate the details of your case and determine what you are entitled to receive.

 Understanding Temporary Partial Disability Benefits